Cherreads

 Mike turned back to the window.

 Wonder Woman was helping civilians now, despite her wounds.
 She'd found a child separated from their parents and was carrying them while simultaneously coordinating the evacuation.
 She was bleeding.
 She was exhausted.
 She was exactly what she'd always been.
+The character he'd fell in love with.

 Mike thought about his career.
 His life.
 How he'd given everything to making heroes better, stronger, more real.
 How he'd poured himself into characters and stories and arcs while his own life stayed small and quiet and safe.
+Always looking inside but never actually being there.
+A simple observer.

 He thought about dying alone on a beach, thinking about love he'd never quite managed to find.